-In addition, general education courses are an important part of the student's program of study.
+General education courses are an important part of the student's program of study.
 The faculty are committed to preparing students to function in the current job market and for transfer to baccalaureate-granting colleges and universities.
-Faculty maintain expertise in their specialized field through a variety of activities including involvement in professional organizations, attendance at workshops and seminars, and working in their respective field.
+Faculty maintain expertise in their specialized field through activities including involvement in professional organizations, attendance at workshops and seminars, and working in their respective field.